 Agility is crucial in today's business world, and the closer CFOs and CHROs work together, the more agile their organizations can be in identifying and seizing strategic opportunities.
 The flexible, dynamic allocation of people and financial resources is essential to develop products and services that markets demand.
 The more rigorous and varied organizations are in making those decisions, the greater the competitive advantage they will achieve.

 Leadership buy-in to break silos

 Neither finance nor HR can be viewed as siloed support functions.
 Both are key business drivers needing a seat at every decision-making table.
-As the EY report says, the "broadening of both CFOs' and CHROs' responsibilities to be more strategic and commercial, and less siloed and specialist" will take "the administrative burden away from the retained function, freeing up time for a more-strategic focus."
+As EY says, the "broadening of both CFOs' and CHROs' responsibilities to be more strategic and commercial, and less siloed and specialist" will take "the administrative burden away from the retained function, freeing up time for a more strategic focus."

 CFOs and CHROs need to work together to mutually define the key human capital indicators that drive business growth.
 They should team up to build a business case for needed investments in HCM capability such as predictive analytics, workforce analytics and other forms of HCM-related big data.
 Being able to integrate HCM data for relevant insights and business actions will be pivotal for future business success.

-As an article in Strategic Finance magazine concludes: "CFOs and finance organizations can play a vital role in the evolution of human capital metrics and in understanding how human capital drives business and financial performance.
+Strategic Finance concludes: "CFOs and finance organizations can play a vital role in the evolution of human capital metrics and in understanding how human capital drives business and financial performance.
 To be truly valuable, human capital analytics and metrics need links to business results and reinforcement through compensation, communications, training, and ongoing reporting.
 This is an area where collaboration between the CFO and CHRO can create strategic value."

-The CFO and CHRO relationship has come a long way in the last decade.
+CFO and CHRO collaboration has come a long way in the last decade.
 This collaboration will only grow in importance as organizations look to recruit and retain the best possible talent in an ever more competitive market while simultaneously continuing to foster business growth.